Healthy Community Video Project - a project based learning experience

 1. Use Microsoft Photo Story (free) or Apple's iMovie to create the show.

-Read the tutorial: Tech learning's PhotoStory Tutorial or Photo Story tutorials by David Jakes.
+Read the tutorial: PhotoStory Tutorial or Photo Story tutorials by David Jakes.

 2. Your project should begin with a title and an introduction.

-It must contain at least 5 photos or varied video shots.
-The project should be no longer than 10 minutes.
+The project should be no longer than 5-7 minutes.

 3. If you use someone else's photos or images, an attribution slide must be included at the end of your project.
-Other people's photos must be licensed under Creative Commons or be public domain images.
+Other people's photos must be licensed under Creative Commons.

-4. Take your photos or videos.
+4. Take your photos.
 Read Tell the story in pictures.

 - What is your school's policy about taking photos of students in school?
 Find out.

-- Generally, photos of people taken outside of school, in public places, may not require special permission.
+- Generally, photos of people taken out of school, in public places, may not require special permission.

 - It is always best to learn the laws and rules in your area or state BEFORE you take photos.

-Always take a few more photos or video shots than you anticipate needing.
+Always take a few more photos than you anticipate needing.
 It is much easier to delete an extra photo, than to need one at the last minute.

-6. Use the same transition throughout your project.
+6. Use the same transition throughout your whole project.

-7. The right piece of music can add power to your project's message.
-Music is not required.
+7. Music is not required.
 Only instrumental music may be used.
-Music is included in Photo Story software.
+Music is included in Photo Story.
 Other music must be licensed under Creative Commons or public domain.
 You must prove this by showing the download link or the cd.

 What's with all these rules?
 You may want to publish your creation on the Internet or show it outside of your classroom.
 If you do that, it must abide by copyright laws.
 It is best to build your project within those rules from the start.
 Additionally, some people have religious or personal objections to having their picture taken.
 We should all respect that.
 Period.